debaditya-mohankudo/APIFuzzing/README.md

 # APIFuzzing
 Fuzz API data ( json input supported)

+There are two libraries : UtilsLibFuzzing_v1 and UtilsLibFuzzing_v2

+UtilsLibFuzzing_v1:

+This traversers all the keys and replaces each with data from fuzzdb in each iteration and only one key in each iteration

+UtilsLibFuzzing_v2
 Now which ever values are to be targeted for fuzzing shall need to be surrounded by dollar. e.g.